altsan/os2-estyler/readme.txt

 The current sources use kbuild.
 Create localConfig.kmk as appropriate and run 'kmk' to build.
 You must have kbuild, as well as the OS/2 Toolkit and the IBM C Compiler, installed.
+(The proper environment for ICC must be present.)

 The instructions below describe the old build system as implemented by Alessandro Cantatore.
 They are officially